-Trans men who have had a total hysterectomy to remove their cervix do not need cervical screening.
+Trans men and non-binary people who have had a total hysterectomy to remove their cervix do not need cervical screening.

-Trans men who still have a cervix should have cervical screening to help prevent cervical cancer.
+Trans men and non-binary people who still have a cervix should have cervical screening to help prevent cervical cancer.

-When trans men with a cervix will be invited for cervical screening
+When trans men and non-binary people with a cervix will be invited for cervical screening

-If you're a trans man registered with your GP as female, you'll receive invitations for cervical screening:
+If you're a trans man, or non-binary and assigned female at birth, and you're registered with your GP as female, you'll receive invitations for cervical screening: